carsten-riedel/Coree.Template.Project/README.md

 - **Nuget-license overview**: Uses the dotnet-project-licenses tool to document licenses used.

 ```
-dotnet new classlibrary-coree --PackageAuthor Me
+dotnet new classlib-coree --PackageAuthor Me
 ```

 **Modify the metadata for your NuGet package by accessing the PackageMetadata.props file located in the Package directory.**